HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Introduction

-Besides precise measurements of the Hubble constant, strongly lensed SNe open an interesting window on early-phase SN studies.
-Multiply-imaged SNe detected from the first image can be combined with strong lensing models to predict the time delays and future SN reappearance (as was done for SN Refsdal) in order to trigger follow-up observations within a few days of explosion, which is currently not feasible for unlensed SNe beyond the local universe due to their late discovery near peak luminosity.
-Such early-phase studies are particularly valuable to tackle the progenitor problem of type Ia SNe and disentangle the single-degenerate \citep[][]{whelan73}, double-degenerate \citep[][]{tutukov81}, and additional scenarios that have been extensively debated over the last decades.
-For core-collapse SNe, these observations are important to characterize the progenitor properties and compare with current stellar evolution models.
+In addition to precise measurements of the Hubble constant, strongly lensed SNe are promising as they allow for early-phase SN studies.
+Multiply-imaged SNe detected from the first image can be combined with strong lensing models to predict the time delays and future SN reappearance, as was done for SN Refsdal, in order to trigger follow-up observations within a few days of explosion.
+This is currently not feasible for unlensed SNe beyond the local Universe due to their late discovery near peak luminosity.
+Such early-phase studies are particularly valuable when tackling the progenitor problem of type Ia SNe and disentangling the single-degenerate \citep[][]{whelan73}, double-degenerate \citep[][]{tutukov81}, and additional scenarios that have been extensively debated over the last decades.
+For core-collapse SNe, these observations are important in order to characterize the progenitor properties and compare them with current stellar evolution models.
 Early-phase spectroscopy of type II SNe would yield novel constraints on the mass-loss history just before explosion.